 The Must Do Upgrades

-The “musts” needed by going for an older coach included new flooring, residential refrigerator, induction cooktop, moving the TV, replacing blinds, a larger shower and install a washer/dryer.
+The “musts” needed by going for an older coach included new flooring, a residential refrigerator, an induction cooktop, moving the TV, replacing blinds, a larger shower, and installing a washer/dryer.
 These upgrades encompassed nearly $30,000 of the budget.
 Of course, these are our “musts” not just from our tastes, but this will also be our full-time home for the next several years.
-Another advantage of doing this in a remodel versus accepting used equipment is we get to choose the specific equipment in our coach.
+Another advantage of doing this in a remodel versus accepting used equipment is that we get to choose the specific equipment in our coach.

 Residential Refrigerator: We enjoyed the residential refrigerator in our Tiffin so we are upgrading the 3-way Norcold fridge to a residential refrigerator.
 The benefit of replacing the refrigerator is getting to choose the specific refrigerator you want to be installed rather than taking what the manufacturer chose for you.
 We are restricted to the model of the refrigerator because of the height of the slide.
 The new refrigerator will add about 100lbs to the slide and double the power draw on the batteries.
 The total cost of this installation is around $5,000 including the refrigerator, electrical, trim, and labor.